IDENTIFYING THE RED ANJOU

 With a silhouette identical to Green Anjous, Red Anjous are just as easy to identify by their shape.
 Although there are other red varieties of pears available, such as Red Bartlett, Red Anjous are recognizable for their egg-shaped appearance; having a large spherical lower potion that begins a gradual and even taper above the mid-point to a smaller, rounded top.
 The color of Red Anjous varies from pear to pear, however they are generally dark maroon in color, sometimes with light vertical streaks of color that were naturally created by the sun while the pear was still on the tree.

 The popularity of Red Anjous has brought a great deal of attention for this variety.
-Planting of Red Anjou pear trees in the Pacific Northwest has been on the increase, and they can now be found in markets from late September or early October through the spring months.
+Planting of Red Anjou pear trees in the Pacific Northwest has been on the increase, and they can now be found in markets from late September or early October through the summer months.

 Red Anjous show only slight change in color as they ripen, which is another characteristic shared with their Green Anjou counterparts.
 The best indication of ripeness for any pear is the thumb test: gentle thumb pressure near the stem will yield slightly when the pear is ripe.